Tha Doggfather

 Tha Doggfather is the second studio album by American rapper Snoop Doggy Dogg.
 It was released on November 12, 1996, by Death Row and Interscope Records.
 After the success of his debut album Doggystyle (1993), Snoop was arrested and charged with murder and in 1995, spent time preparing for the case that went to trial.
 On February 20, 1996, he was cleared of all charges and began working on his second album without Dr. Dre providing work as a record producer.
 This was Snoop's final album on Death Row until 2022, when he acquired the rights to the Death Row trademarks from MNRK Music Group, releasing BODR the same year.
-This would also be his last album under the moniker Snoop Doggy Dogg.
+This would also be his last album under the moniker Snoop Doggy Dogg before it was shortened to Snoop Dogg.
 Recording sessions took place from February 1996 to October 1996, with Suge Knight as the executive producer on the album, alongside the additional production from several record producers such as DJ Pooh, Daz Dillinger, Soopafly and L.T.
 Hutton; as well as guest appearances from Charlie Wilson, Kurupt, Tray Dee and Warren G, among others.

 The album debuted at number one during the week of November 12, 1996, selling 479,000 copies, but it failed to match the commercial success of Doggystyle.
 Dr. Dre had left Death Row to his partner Suge Knight, who was indicted for racketeering by the end of 1996.
 Tha Doggfather was also released only one week after another Death Row release, which was the first posthumous album by Tupac, The Don Killuminati: The 7 Day Theory, which also debuted at number one.
 Consequently, Snoop's second album stalled at sales of two million copies.

 Background

 In 1993, Snoop and Dr. Dre began work on Doggystyle which was also very popular and acclaimed.
-During the recording of Doggystyle Snoop became a defendant in a murder case which saw his acquittal shortly before this album was released, which led him to no longer live the "gangsta" lifestyle he portrayed in his records.
+During the recording of Doggystyle, Snoop became a defendant in a murder case which saw his acquittal shortly before this album was released, which led him to no longer live the "gangsta" lifestyle he portrayed in his records.

 Dr. Dre, who was Death Row's in-house producer, had left earlier in 1996 to start his own label, which led Snoop's first cousin Daz Dillinger to become Death Row's head producer; he worked on this album.
 The murder of Snoop's close friend and fellow rapper, label-mate Tupac Shakur in September 1996 also weighed on him heavily; Shakur appears on the closing track "Outro", under the name "Makaveli", which he began using a short while before his death.

-Release

-Tha Doggfather charted at number one on both the US Billboard 200 and Top R&B/Hip-Hop Albums charts.
-To date, the album sold two million copies in the United States.

-Music
+Title and Artwork

+The album name and cover is inspired by the 1972 film The Godfather.
+The artwork was done by the late artist Darryl "Joe Cool" Daniel, Snoop Dogg's cousin, who died in July 2024.
+Daniel also designed the cover art for Doggystyle.